Sunak meets Metropolitan Police chief in wake of Armistice Day unrest

 The Prime Minister had said that both far-right “thugs” and “those singing antisemitic chants and brandishing pro-Hamas signs and clothing” must face “the full and swift force of the law” following Saturday’s unrest.

-Sir Mark also met Mrs Braverman’s replacement, James Cleverly.
-The Home Office said the new Home Secretary will work with the force to “drive down crime”.
+Sir Mark also met Mrs Braverman’s replacement, James Cleverly as the Home Office said the new Home Secretary will work with the force to “drive down crime”.

+Downing Street did not deny an apparent change in tone within the Home Office since Mr Cleverly took over after the department shared a photo of the minister with Sir Mark, accompanied by the message that the force has the Government’s “backing” to keep the British public safe.

+“I’ll leave it to you to decide how to interpret pictures issued by the Home Office,” the PM’s spokesman said.